-Colleges and departments have the ability to create student handbooks that include conduct expectations.
-In addition to the policies and procedures listed above, students should refer to their college or department websites to review the terms of these handbooks and the disciplinary procedures described.
+Colleges and departments have the ability to create student handbooks that include professionalism expectations as related to their individual disciplines.
+In addition to the policies and procedures listed above, students should refer to their college or department websites to review the terms of these handbooks and the disciplinary procedures described for violations of professionalism standards.